 Event box

-Hemingway Distinguished Lecture: PERCIVAL EVERETT
+Hemingway Distinguished Lecture: HAMPTON SIDES

-Hemingway Distinguished Lecture: PERCIVAL EVERETT In-Person
+Hemingway Distinguished Lecture: HAMPTON SIDES In-Person

 The annual Hemingway Distinguished Lecture is presented each July, honoring the month of Ernest Hemingway’s birth and death.
 The event celebrates the power of words and the creative spirit in a landscape that Hemingway loved.